29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

   columns: (260pt, 1fr),
   rows: (auto),
   gutter: 20pt,
   [Another important consideration is the amount of wheels, which we want on our drive.
-Similar to traction wheel ratio, having more wheel affects our power:agility ratio.
+Similar to traction wheel ratio, having more wheel affects our torque-agility ratio.
 Having more wheels increases surface area in contact with the ground, which correlates with more traction.
-An increase in traction will mean that we have less skidding, which can be useful for turning, but it will also mean that the power is transferred more efficiently, which allows us to have more rpm or torque.
+An increase in traction means that we have less skidding, which can be a detriment since skidding can be useful for turning, but it will also mean that the power is transferred more efficiently, which allows us to have more rpm or torque.
 See explanation for this on the right.], grid.cell(
     colspan: 1,
     image("./imgs/Power.png", width: 90%),